Azure-Samples/azure-search-knowledge-mining/workshops/Module 3.md

   *NOTE: If you prefer not to create your own resource (and resulting costs), you can skip this section and simply use a pre-deployed function with the following URL https://customentitylookup.azurewebsites.net/api/custom-entity-lookup?code=lJ69aIy1xmIauJgyowP5R8aHbD4GRUGGmVIUZVADk0OlKULHBawrhQ==

 To create your own Azure Function:
-1) In Solution Explorer, right click on the CustomEntitySearch project and choose: Publish
+1) In Solution Explorer, right click on the CustomEntityLookup project and choose: Publish
 2) Choose "Azure Functions Consumption Plan"
 3) Choose "Create New" and click "Publish"
 4) This will launch a page to load your subscription (or request you log in to your subscription)